openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** No

 If this option is set to true, a new column at left of the grid is added.
 The purpose of this column is to count the number of available rows, beginning from 1.
 In this case `colModel` is extended automatically with new element with the name `rn`.
-Note: Do not to use the name `rn` in the colModel.
+Note: Do not to use the name `rn` in the `colModel`.

 #### `rownumWidth`
 **Type:** integer